dimgerasimou/dmenu/README.md

 # dmenu - dynamic menu

-dmenu is an efficient dynamic menu for X.
+dmenu is an efficient dynamic menu for X by suckless.
+This is my heavily patched version that can be used for app launcher, prompt and in scripts.

 ## Requirements